lite1pal/SimpleTask/README.md

 SimpleTask boasts a clean and intuitive user interface that ensures a seamless experience for users of all technical backgrounds.
 The design prioritizes simplicity, making it easy for anyone to get started with task management without feeling overwhelmed.

-2. Task Creation and Organization
+2. Task Creation

 The app allows users to create tasks effortlessly.
 Simply input a task name, description, and due date to add a new task to your list.
-You can also categorize tasks using customizable tags, enabling easy organization and filtering based on your preferences.

-3. Task Prioritization
+3. Task Deadline

-To help you stay focused on what's important, SimpleTask offers a prioritization feature.
-Assign priority levels (e.g., high, medium, low) to your tasks, ensuring you never lose sight of the most critical items on your to-do list.

-4. Task Reminders

-Never miss a deadline again!
-SimpleTask includes a reminder system that notifies you of upcoming tasks.
-Whether it's a pop-up notification on your device or an email reminder, you can choose the notification method that works best for you.

-5. Task Completion Tracking

-Stay motivated by tracking your progress.
-SimpleTask allows you to mark tasks as complete, giving you a sense of accomplishment as you make progress throughout the day.
-Completed tasks are conveniently stored in a separate section for easy reference.

-6. Task Search and Filtering

-With SimpleTask's search and filtering capabilities, finding specific tasks is a breeze.
-Use the search bar to quickly locate tasks by their names or descriptions.
-Additionally, you can apply filters based on tags, due dates, or priority levels to narrow down your task list and focus on what matters most.
+The app gives an easy way to add a task with a deadline.
+Click on black circle with plus inside, input a task name and a deadline for it.
+Now the deadline of the task can be easily seen in task's list just below the task.

-7. User Account Management
+3. User Account Management

 SimpleTask provides user account functionality, allowing you to create a personalized account to access your tasks from anywhere.
 Your tasks and settings are securely stored in the cloud, ensuring they are accessible across multiple devices.